Jayden1311/Library-Management-System-Cegeka/README.md

-# Library-Application-Cegeka
+# Library Management System (LMS)

 This application is a library management system developed as a test for Cegeka.
 It allows users to manage libraries, books, and patrons.
 The application is built using C# and leverages Entity Framework Core for data persistence.

 ## Features